 - Ensure your butter is cubed and chilled when making the dough, this prevents the butter from getting too warm and melting through the flour, which results in soggy dough.

-- So all of your biscuits can have a straight edge, be sure to trim the sides before cutting into biscuits.
+- To ensure all of your biscuits have a straight edge, be sure to trim the sides before cutting into biscuits.
 Take those trimmings and pop them on a separate baking tray and bake until golden, enjoy later.

 - The egg wash is what give these biscuits that nice golden finish which you won’t achieve using just milk alone.
-A sprinkle of sugar gives a slight crunch to your finished biscuit.
+Be sure to include the sprinkle of sugar as gives the biscuits a slight crunch.

 - 1 small egg

-- 1–2 Tbsp raw or white caster sugar, to sprinkle
+- 1-2 Tbsp golden or white caster sugar, to sprinkle on top

 - Preheat oven to 180ºC (350ºF).
 Line a large baking tray with baking paper and set aside.